William JULIÉ is a bilingual English French Avocat specializing in:

 In the political sphere, he has represented several civil servants in misappropriation of public funds cases, as well as town councillors in electoral disputes and controversy with the press (Puteaux Town Council).
 He also advised members of the diplomatic corps at the Syrian and Tunisian Embassies in Paris, as well as prominent persons close to the President of the Senegalese Republic and the City of Dakar Council.
-More recently, he has been involved in high profile cases in the Middle-East, specifically in Lebanon, the United Arab Emirates, Saudi Arabia, South America, Hong Kong and Russia.
+More recently, he has been involved in high profile cases in the Middle-East, specifically in Lebanon, the United Arab Emirates, Saudi Arabia, Jordan, Irak, Pakistan, South America, Hong Kong and Russia.

-In Human Rights and Extradition matters, he handles cases in and outside the EU, including the USA and China, as well as North, West and South Africa.
+In Human Rights and Extradition matters, he handles cases in and outside the EU, including the USA, China, Africa, India and many other countries in the world.
 He has established successful and ongoing collaboration with various Human Rights and extradition lawyers worldwide.

 Since 2017, he has set up a special group within the firm specialised in INTERPOL and Red Notice issues that focuses on all levels of legal action, including public relation and lobbying advice and interacting with leading governmental investigating or intelligence services.

 Sophie MENEGON has been practising as a barrister at the Paris Bar since 2014, and as a legal advisor to the International Criminal Court since 2007.